 Do you need more reasons?
 Read more about

-The examination regulations including the module description (module manual) are staged on the websites of the examination office.
+The examination regulations including the module description (module manual) are staged on the websites of the examination office (select PO M.Sc.
+Global Software Development).
 Please note that module descriptions are already in English - even if other paragraphs still have to be translated.